eladsw55/Interpreter/README.md

-This project is a custom-built, lightweight interpreter developed in Python that processes a unique scripting language.
-It features a robust Lexer that uses regular expressions to tokenize input and a recursive-descent Parser designed to handle complex mathematical expressions with correct operator precedence (calculating multiplication and division before addition and subtraction).
-The interpreter supports variable assignment via the SET keyword, string concatenation, and real-time output using a custom SHOW() function.
-It serves as a practical demonstration of core computer science concepts such as lexical analysis, syntactic parsing, and memory management through a global variable state.
+This project is a custom-built, lightweight interpreter written in Python for a simple scripting language.

+It includes a robust Lexer based on regular expressions and a recursive-descent Parser that evaluates mathematical expressions with correct operator precedence (multiplication and division before addition and subtraction).

+The interpreter supports:
+- Variable assignment using the `SET` keyword
+- Arithmetic expressions with parentheses
+- String literals and string concatenation
+- Real-time output via a custom `SHOW()` function

+This project demonstrates hands-on implementation of core computer science concepts such as **lexical analysis**, **syntactic parsing**, **expression evaluation**, and **memory management** using a global variable state.